Beck (manga): Anime

 A 26-episode anime television adaptation, titled Beck: Mongolian Chop Squad after the subtitle used by the band in the manga in the United States, aired on Japan's TV Tokyo from October 2004 to March 2005.
 It was directed by Osamu Kobayashi, animated by Madhouse and produced by Takeshi Shukuri and Yoshimi Nakajima.

-In 2006, Funimation announced that they had acquired the North American license for Beck: Mongolian Chop Squad at Anime Boston on May 27.
-Taliesin Jaffe (directer of the English dub of Hellsing) and Christopher Bevins (directer of the dubs of Speed Grapher and Samurai 7) are the ADR directors of their English dub, while Mike McFarland served as music director.
+In 2006, Funimation (later Crunchyroll, LLC) announced that they had acquired the North American license for Beck: Mongolian Chop Squad at Anime Boston on May 27.
+Taliesin Jaffe (director of the English dub of Hellsing) and Christopher Bevins (director of the dubs of Speed Grapher and Samurai 7) are the ADR directors of their English dub, while Mike McFarland served as music director.

 In the English dub, many songs were re-recorded with new English lyrics and vocals.
 For example, the Beatles' song "I've Got a Feeling" had its lyrics completely replaced.
 For songs that had English lyrics in the original Japanese version, some were slightly altered to correct grammar, while a few were retained and the dub team cast English-speaking actors who sounded like the Japanese vocalists.
 Due to B. B. King holding a trademark on the name "Lucille", the dub changed the name of Ryusuke's guitar to "Prudence" to avoid any potential legal issues.

 Beck: Mongolian Chop Squad made its North American television debut on the Canadian music channel MuchMusic on March 9, 2007, and finished on June 3.
 Funimation's first DVD was released in 2007, and the sixth and final in January 2008.
 Their English dub was released in the UK by Revelation Films and in Australasia by Madman Entertainment.